 The Code of Federal Regulations (CFR) is a codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the federal government.
 Title 34 of the CFR contains the regulations issued by the U. S. Department of Education.
-34 CFR Part 80 contains the Education Department General Administrative Regulations (EDGAR) that apply to state and local government (Part 80 - Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments).
+34 CFR Part 200 contains the Education Department Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.